Wittenberg: Altes Rathaus and Marktplatz

-In the centre of the old town is the market square, where a ensemble of town houses has grown up over the centuries.
+In the centre of the old town is the market square, where an ensemble of town houses has grown up over the centuries.
 On it are the Renaissance town hall, the monuments to Martin Luther (designed by Schadow) and Philipp Melanchthon (by Drake), as well as the Marktbrunnen.
 Since the town administration has been located in the former Tauentzien barracks in Lutherstraße beginning in 2000 (New Town Hall), the town hall on the market square has been called the Old Town Hall and has since served more representative purposes.

 Cranach-Höfe

 The Cranach Courts attest to the work of Lucas Cranach the Elder, Lucas Cranach the Younger, Hans Cranach, Augustin Cranach, and Lucas Cranach III in Wittenberg.
 The building at Markt 4 and the pharmacy with the courtyard at Schlossstraße 1 show points of contact with Lucas Cranach and his descendants.

 Lucas Cranach the Elder set up his own print shop in the once-famous printing town of Wittenberg.
 Among other things, the 95 Theses, the first part of the Luther Bible, Luther's Table Talks, and numerous woodcuts were printed here.
 After the reconstruction of the Cranach courtyards, a historic print shop was re-established in Schlossstrasse, where texts (e.g. Luther's table speeches) and illustrations (in linocut) are now produced as privately printed matter using the letterpress process.
 The historical Gutenberg press in the Cranachhof at Markt 4 demonstrates how printing was done in the Middle Ages.